rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 You can override the map for loading or the encounter.

 ```
-int     arg0 - event type: 0 - when a random encounter occurs, 1 - when the player enters from the world map
+int     arg0 - Event type: 0 - when a random encounter occurs, 1 - when the player enters from the world map
-int     arg1 - the map ID that the encounter will load (see MAPS.h or Maps.txt)
+int     arg1 - The map ID that the encounter will load (see MAPS.h or Maps.txt)
 int     arg2 - 1 when the encounter occurs is a special encounter, 0 otherwise
-int     arg3 - encounter table number, or -1 if not an encounter
+int     arg3 - Encounter table number, or -1 if not an encounter
-int     arg4 - encounter index in the table, or -1 if not an encounter
+int     arg4 - Encounter index in the table, or -1 if not an encounter

-int     ret0 - overrides the map ID, or pass -1 for event type 0 to cancel the encounter and continue traveling
+int     ret0 - Overrides the map ID, or pass -1 for event type 0 to cancel the encounter and continue traveling
-int     ret1 - pass 1 to cancel the encounter and load the specified map from the ret0 (only for event type 0)
+int     ret1 - Pass 1 to cancel the encounter and load the specified map from the ret0 (only for event type 0)
 ```

 -------------------------------------------